 \section{Conclusions}

-We introduce FALSE-VFL, a vertical federated learning framework that \begin{itemize} \item utilizes both unlabeled and unaligned data, \item supports inference on unaligned data, and \item accommodates all three missing data mechanisms (MCAR, MAR, MNAR) in both theory and practice. \end{itemize} Extensive experiments covering six training and seven test missingness settings show that FALSE-VFL surpasses the existing methods in almost every configuration with a clear gap.
-An additional missing rate analysis, obtained by comparing results from MCAR 2 and MCAR 5, show that FALSE-VFL experiences the smallest accuracy decrease, and often an improvement, when the missing rate increases, highlighting its robustness to severe unalignment.
+We introduce FALSE-VFL, a vertical federated learning framework that utilizes both unlabeled and unaligned data, supports inference on unaligned data, and accommodates all three missing data mechanisms (MCAR, MAR, MNAR) in both theory and practice.
+Extensive experiments covering six training and seven test missingness settings show that FALSE-VFL surpasses the existing methods in almost every configuration with a clear gap.
+Additional ablations on missing rates, the number of parties, and data heterogeneity further validates its robustness.

 These findings demonstrate that FALSE-VFL is a practical step toward privacy-preserving collaboration in real-world feature-partitioned settings where labels are scarce and perfect alignment is rare.